Pelochus/pelochus-homelab/software/README.md

 This README focuses on the software used throughout the whole server, including installation, configuration and possible alternatives to keep an eye on.

 ## Pi-Hole
 Installs Pi-Hole the official way with user interaction required.
-Needs full configuration or restoring a backup after installation
+Needs full configuration or restoring a backup after installation.
 **Uses port 80 for webUI and administration**

 ## PiVPN